Today, I'm smiling a little brighter because I am celebrating five years in business! Five whole years of Meaghan Kent Photography!

 I've never once regretted the decision of becoming a photographer.
 For the first two years, I navigated the field on a part-time basis, learning more about my camera and my capabilities.
 I took on weddings, events, family reunions, and more.
 I didn't say no to an opportunity because every opportunity provided me with the ability to learn something new and meet new clients.
 I used those first two years to build my brand and my clientele.
 And I was overwhelmed by the outpouring of support for a naïve entrepreneur in the small town of Sault Ste.
 Marie.

-Fast forward to four years later and I'd like to think some things have changed.
+Fast forward to five years later and I'd like to think some things have changed.
 I have some business knowledge.
 I still don't understand anything about taxes, and I've come a long way in my technical skills behind the camera and in editing software.
 I've found my niche in the industry in newborn and maternity photography in particular, thanks in part to becoming a mom to the most amazingly zany two-year-old, Everett.
 The biggest change since my humble beginnings: I am now a full-time photographer.
 I was able to quit my other full-time job to pursue this love I never knew I had in photography.
 I made the plunge this past December.
 And even though the industry was at a complete stand-still when I made that decision due to the lockdown and ongoing pandemic, I don't regret my decision in the slightest.

 Today, I pride myself as being the "friendly, neighbourhood photographer".
 I am not afraid to laugh at myself, admit my wrongdoings or when I'm over my head.
 I'm also not afraid to get out on the dance floor with you on your wedding day - I may even request a song or too (Backstreets Back, alright!)!
 I do my best to make you feel at home in my presence and that we're the best of friends, even if we're complete strangers.
 I try my best to support you and your photographic dreams - no matter how bizarre or wild they may be.
 That's how I run my business.
 I have fun with it.
 And I know if I continue to run it this way, I'll still be happy to go to work everyday 20 years from now.
 How many of you can say that?